mygoal-javadeveloper/Internship_Task/README.md

 For **Google Colab**:

-On left side you will find a folder click on it and the left-side panel will expand, in that click on upload and upload the mbox file.
+On left side you will find a folder icon click on it and the left-side panel will expand, in that click on upload and upload the mbox file.

 For **Jupyter**: